ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 different compiler version by swapping the relevant compiler module.
-To switch to the GNU compiler environment from the default HPE Cray compiler environment and than swap the version of GCC from the 11.2.0 default to the older 10.2.0 verion, you would use
+To switch to the GNU compiler environment from the default HPE Cray compiler environment and than swap the version of GCC from the 11.2.0 default to the older 10.2.0 version, you would use

 ```
 auser@ln03:~> module swap PrgEnv-cray PrgEnv-gnu